Seongioi/wait-for-topic/README.md

 # Wait for topic

-This image waits for a list of Kafka topics to be created and exit when they are.
+This image will wait for a list of Kafka topics to be created before exiting.
 [Docker Repo](https://hub.docker.com/r/seongiwang/wait-for-topic)

 Configure using environments variables: